 If you are having difficultly activating your cable service in your room, please contact Comcast directly at 1-855-638-2855 to activate your cable box.

 Application and admisssion to residential learning communities are overseen by the Office for Student Life.
-If you wish to apply to a learning community. please click here.
-The application to a learning community is separate from the housing application.
+If you wish to apply to a learning community, you may do so when you complete your housing application beginning May 1.

 Deliveries and Packages